LibrariesHacked/librarieshacked.github.io/_posts/2020-11-20-libraries-hacked-plans..md

   <figcaption>A lab looking mega excited!
 Photo "Labrador-Puppy" by tyleruk2000 is <a href="https://creativecommons.org/licenses/by/2.0/">licensed with CC BY 2.0</a>.</figcaption>
 </figure>

-It would be great if 2021 could have more projects, plus developing the existing ones, and getting others involved.
+It would be great if 2021 could have more projects, plus developing the existing ones, and getting others involved, from leadership organisations.
 If you're interested, please have an explore!

 ## Mobile apps